tallus/notes_to_self/README.md

     % add-note -s 'Install note to self'  https://github.com/tallus/notes_to_self

 Back home you open a terminal and up pops a reminder

     New Notes

 You run

-    %get-notes
+    % get-notes

 and get back

      Install note to self

      https://github.com/tallus/notes_to_self

 Now run

     % clear-notes

 and you won't get reminded again.

 You suddenly remember that book you wanted to buy but you are trying to work